 Waiting for last-minute flights is a gamble.
 While prices can drop if the airline still has lots of seats to fill, the flipside is that the price might go up if they’re close to selling out.
 But if you’re flexible about your destination, then it’s better to wait, as you can always find some great options on the Skyscanner website and app.

-Right now, non-essential travel is still not permitted from the UK.
-When this changes, it will all depend on whether the airlines will have seats to get rid of.
+You’re now able to book to fly to green list countries on holiday (provided those destinations are accepting tourists), but it still all depends on whether airlines have seats to get rid of.
 Many of the budget airlines put their cheapest seats up for sale first, so prices tend to climb towards the departure date.
 If you choose a route or destination that’s less popular, you’re more likely to bag a bargain.
 Set up flight alerts and consider flying to (or from) a regional airport.

 Airlines make a loss on unsold seats.
 This is why many of them overbook their flights: that is, selling more tickets than there is space on the plane.
 This controversial practice is widespread, with thousands of passengers per year being ‘bumped’ from flights.
 Unfortunately there’s no real way for airlines to know how many empty seats they’ll have until a few hours before departure, and by then it’s too late for them to sell them off cheap.

 Making plans to get back out there?
 Find out which borders are open with our interactive global map, and sign up to receive email updates when your top destinations reopen.